ncase/mental-health/index.md

 * A healthy person knows to turn off the stove, open a window, and put baking soda over the grease fire.
 If the alarm's too sensitive, they'll move it somewhere further.
 * An anxious person throws water over the grease fire and makes it worse.
 Or plugs their ears to not hear the alarm.
 Or smashes the alarm with a hammer.
 Or tries to rationally argue with the alarm about its distortions.
 Or decides to "mindfully" ignore it.

+Once I understood feelings = alarms & signals, I realized a lot of what I thought were emotions' bugs were actually features!
+"Negative" emotions turn on by themselves and you can't turn them off at will – *this is a good feature for an automatic smoke detector.* "Positive" emotions never last, they always re-adjust themselves to your new normal – *this is a good feature for smart thermostats.*

 A good life is not about minimizing Pain and maximizing Pleasure.
 That's like a cafe whose goal to minimize alarms & maximize entrance-bell-ringing.
 Feelings are *NOT* the ends, they are the *means* to the ends: a fulfilling life.